v-exec/Purity/README.md

 At the moment, _Purity_ features:

-- A series of attributes per artifact (name, image, image name, title, content, tags, custom boolean, custom link), easily customizeable and expandable for a different layout through minimal code changes.
+- A series of attributes per artifact (name, image, image name, title, content, tags), easily customizeable and expandable for a different layout through minimal code changes.

 - A custom text format for creating artifacts, made for intuitive human-level writing (more information on syntax below).